-Did you know that every student from elementary through to high school at Singapore American School has their own counsellor?
-We find out more about the crucial support – academic and emotional – students of all ages receive
+Did you know that every student from elementary through to high school at SAS has their own counsellor to give them academic and emotional support?
+It’s key to their success!
+Parents of graduates reflect on how far their kids have come.

 Counselling services are an integral part of the SAS experience.
 Counsellors take a proactive, child-centered, and developmental approach in working with students, parents, and teachers.
 Elementary counsellors teach skills for learning, empathy, emotional management and problem-solving skills.
 Embedded in these lessons are the five core values and the three school-wide rules.
 Elementary counsellors also work with students individually, in small groups as well as facilitating parent education and supporting families during times of transition.